 - Copies of any supporting evidence.
 Do not send any original documents.

 Where should you send your application?
 This depends on your location.
 USCIS has a quick reference guide on where to send your application based on your location.

 Tip: Do not staple your application together.
 This makes it harder for the review process and your application could even be rejected by USCIS.
 Instead use paper clips.

-Tip: We also advise that you mail using priority shipping that includes a tracking number.
-The USPS’ Priority Mail flat-rate envelopes are perfect for this.
+Tip: We also advise that you mail using priority shipping that includes a tracking number so you know exactly when the application is received.
+The USPS' Priority Mail flat-rate envelopes are perfect for this.